k-paxian/dart-json-mapper/README.md

 }
 ```

-## List based types handling
+## Iterable based types handling

-Since Dart language has no possibility to create typed lists dynamically, it's a bit of a challenge
+Since Dart language has no possibility to create typed iterables dynamically, it's a bit of a challenge
-to create exact typed lists via reflection approach.
-List types has to be declared explicitly.
+to create exact typed lists/sets/etc via reflection approach.
+Those types has to be declared explicitly.

 For example List() will produce `List<dynamic>` type which can't be directly set to the concrete
 target field `List<Car>` for instance.
 So obvious workaround will be to cast